 Enjoy expansive vistas of DC, from downtown Alexandria to the Washington Monument.
 Be sure you’ve got your phone or camera charged for this one!

-Getting In: The Capital Wheel tickets are available on the Washington DC Explorer Pass.
+Getting In: The Capital Wheel tickets are available on the Go Washington DC pass.

 Washington Nationals Ballpark Tour